Starting studies

 Students admitted through Double Degree Admission

-After having confirmed your place you must enroll for the academic year and finalize the enrolment by paying the compulsory Student Union Membership Fee through OILI online service by the given deadline.
+Once you have confirmed your place, you must enroll for the academic year and finalize your enrollment by paying the compulsory Student Union Membership Fee via the OILI online service by the given deadline.

 Enrolling through OILI online service